 Jean Bonnet Tavern - The Alleghenies

 With numerous paranormal happenings reported by both guests and staff, it is no wonder visitors to the Jean Bonnet Tavern might experience more than just the charming atmosphere and excellent dining.
 A strange man in the bar after hours, doors being opened and closed, and the sensation of being touched when no one is around are some of the many so-called paranormal encounters experienced at this haunted hot spot packed with history and stories dating back to the 1760s.
-In 2013, Smarter Travel named the Tavern as one of America’s most haunted restaurants and bars.
+In 2013, Smarter Travel named the tavern one of America’s most haunted restaurants and bars.

 Conneaut Lake Park - Pennsylvania Great Lakes Region